Sudeshna Sinha

 Sudeshna Sinha is a professor at the Indian Institute of Science Education and Research, Mohali.
 She was at the Institute of Mathematical Sciences, Chennai, for over a decade.
 She works in the field of nonlinear physics.
 Her work on 'chaos-based' hardware (so-called "Chaos computing") is being developed commercially by the US-based company Chaologix.
+Chaologix has now been acquired by ARM (Cambridge, England).

 Personal life

 Sinha is married to Kapil Hari Paranjape, who is a professor of mathematics at the Indian Institute of Science Education and Research, Mohali.

+Her maternal grandfather was Dr. Prabodh Chandra Bagchi, formerly the vice-chancellor of Viswa Bharati University and historian.

 Education

 Sinha holds a Master of Science (Five Years Integrated Programme in Physics) from the Indian Institute of Technology, Kanpur, in 1985.
 She completed her Ph.D. from the Tata Institute of Fundamental Research, Mumbai, in 1990.